 The field will be visible in the incident declaration form (like in the screenshot above)

-The field will be visible in the incident closing form
+The field will be visible when marking the incident as resolved

-The field will be visible in both the incident declaration form and the closing form
+The field will be visible in both the incident declaration form and the resolution form

 The field will not be visible unless you access it via the

 ⛔️ Think carefully about how you engineer your form

 Only require what you absolutely must, and prefer requiring at incident close than at incident start.
 If you require 5 fields when opening an incident, responders will be forced to provide a 5 value before they begin responding.